-These cover all the costs of building your home. [link to the cost of building your home page].
+These cover all the costs of building your home.
 Including professional fees to finishes and everything in between.
 Understanding what needs to be included and the level of cost involved is a challenge, even for the most experienced self-builder.
 This is where professional builders have the advantage over self-builders.
 As they have the experience to identify and reduce building costs.

 Things to consider here would include:

 This covers the professional support you will need.
 To ensure the house is designed according to planning requirements and building regulations.
-[Link to Planning Permissions and Building controls].
 To figure out what type of house will most likely gain planning, you have two principal choices:

 Put together a wide-ranging team of professionals and build up a cost.